RedCA-Family/code-analyst/README.md

 ## License

-Code-Analyst is licensed under the version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).
+Code Analyst is licensed under the version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).
 See [LICENSE](./LICENSE.txt) for the Code-Analyst full license text.
 Licenses about 3rd-party library are in [./src/main/resources/LICENSES](./src/main/resources/LICENSES).